markanator/Sprint-Challenge--JavaScript/README.md

 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your team lead

 1. Describe the biggest difference between `.forEach` & `.map`.
+    ForEach runs your code within the given array, .map creates a new array with modified indexes

 2. What is the difference between a function and a method?
+    Methods are called by object variables (ie: array.map) and are defined inside of a class; while functions are defined outside a class (ie: saveGame(x,y)).

 3. What is closure?
+    closure gives you access to an outer variable or function, from an inner function scope

 4. Describe the four rules of the 'this' keyword.
+  1. Window/ Global this refers to JS
+  2. Implicit refers to the obj that is left of the dot:: obj.func();
+  3. New Binding, refers to the new instances of a Classes:: const aa =  new Monster('bb','cc');
+  4. Explicit Binding, refers to the obj that is being passed through instead of the obj before the dot

-5. Why do we need super() in an extended class?
+5. Why do we need super() in an extended class? super refers to the parent class, and its used to call the constructor of the parent class and access properties and methods

 ## Project Set up